 Perhaps you are glad it is all over and you are looking forward to getting back to normality.

 How we approach Christmas can help us to consider how we are trying to find fulfillment in life.
 Christmas for many people is centered around the lie that if we have more stuff then we will be happier.
-The problem though, with seeking fulfillment in getting more stuff is that there will always be something newer.
-To be clear, there is nothing wrong with having new and nice things, but these things can’t provide us with consistent fulfillment in life.
+The problem though, with seeking fulfillment through getting more stuff is that there will always be something newer and always something else to want.

 Jesus said, ‘I have come that they may have life, and have it to the full.’
 (John 10.10)

-Jesus says that fulfillment and fullness of life is only found in him, but do we believe him?
-If we do believe him, do we look to him to deliver on his promise be trusting in and looking to him?
+Jesus says that fulfillment and fullness of life is only found in him.
+If we believe him, do we look to him to deliver on his promise by trusting in and looking to him?